Powerlearnproject/se-assignment-day-2-git-and-github-Omomayorwah/README.md

 Inconsistent Workflows - different team members (users) may have varying approaches to how they use version control.
 Lack of Communication - without clear communication, teams can easily find themselves duplicating work or making conflicting changes.
 Security Concerns - version control systems need to protect against unauthorized access and potential data breaches.
-Strategies to overcome pitfalls new uses might encounter: